Are pumpkin seeds good for you? Read up on the benefits of adding it to your diet and the best and healthiest ways to

 Benefits of Pumpkin Seeds for Your Diet

-- Pumpkin seeds contain very high amounts of zinc.
-Zinc is required for optimal functioning of the body’s immune system.
+Pumpkin seeds contain very high amounts of zinc.
+Zinc is required for the optimal functioning of the body’s immune system.

 A ¼ cup of pumpkin seeds contains up to 20% of the daily recommended amount of magnesium.

-- Pumpkin seeds are also an excellent source of protein and dietary fiber.
-A 100 gm serving contains about 20% of the daily recommended value of both these nutrients as well as magnesium, phosphorus, and zinc.
+Pumpkin seeds are also an excellent source of protein and dietary fiber.
+A 100 gm serving contains about 20% of the daily recommended value of both these nutrients.

-- Additional nutrients also include vitamin E, potassium, folate and sodium.
+Additional nutrients in pumpkin seeds include vitamin E, potassium, folate, and sodium.

 Pumpkin seeds help reduce inflammation in the body, which counters the side effects of health issues such as arthritis.

-- There are good things in pumpkin seeds too when it comes to hair growth.
-They contain thiamine, niacin, iron, riboflavin & pantothenic acid.
-It’s one of the best oils recommended for resolving hair growth issues in How to Grow Hair Healthy & Long with Natural Oils: Choose the Right Oils & Learn How to Use Them for Optimal Growth.
+There are good things in pumpkin seeds too when it comes to hair growth.
+Pumpkin seeds contain thiamine, niacin, iron, riboflavin & pantothenic acid.